Arbieeeee/sql-bootcamp/README.md

 ## 18.8.
 Exercise 8

-We skipped exercise 9 because the task was not clear.

 ```sql
 -- Query 8:
 -- Find the top 2 accounts with the maximum number of unique patients on a monthly basis.